MatisOne/SRM7500-kodi/README.md

 3. Paste this
   * "lircd --driver=srm7500libusb /etc/lirc/philips-srm-7500-lircd.conf --device=macShortAddress=12:34,remoteShortAddress=56:78,macPANId=9a:bc"
     * before exit 0.
 This will look like [this](https://github.com/Matis253/SRM7500-kodi/blob/master/rc.local)
+    * Informations what this command do: [here](https://github.com/Matis253/SRM7500-kodi/blob/master/ABOUT.LIRCD)
 4. DONE

-The second part is to download the new (my) config.
+The second part is to download the new config.

 0. Connect via PuTTY to your KODI system.
-1. Go to the folder /etc/lirc (before type "cd" to be sure you are in home folder)
+1. Go to the folder /etc/lirc (before that, type "cd" to be sure you are in home folder)
   * cd /etc/lirc/
 2. Remove the default config if exist
   * sudo rm philips-srm-7500-lircd.conf